transfem-org/Documentation/content/en/docs/comparsion/misskey.md

 * admins can disable achievements
 * admins can refresh remote user details
 * admins can set a default emoji for likes/reactions
+* admins can set a list of custom "message of the day"
 * the PWA icon matches the instance icon
 * deleted custom emoji are automatically removed from Drive
 * container images are much smaller (we don't ship unused dependencies)
+* we publish stable container images tagged by the release version
 * CWs can be up to 500 characters